Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 FAKE Credentials

-The person behind the website might be someone real with minimal to no knowledge of Pomeranians.
+The person behind the website might be someone real with minimal knowledge of Pomeranians.

 FAKE Content